 Ordering patient medications is easy.
 With an online account, access our extensive formulary or over 20,000 unique items - 24 hours a day, 7 days a week.

 Ordering your pet's prescription drugs from Wedgewood Pharmacy is safe, and convenient.
 With a prescription number, easily refill prescriptions and enroll in the AutoRefill Program.

 Keep this and all drugs out of reach of children.
-Itraconazole is a prescription drug and should be given according to your veterinarian’s directions.
+Itraconazole/DMSO is a prescription drug and should be used according to your veterinarian's directions.
 It should only be given to the animal for which it was prescribed.
 Do not give this medication to a person.

-Be sure to review with your veterinarian any medications or supplements your pet may be receiving.
+Be sure to review with your veterinarian any medications or supplements your horse may be receiving.

-if you suspect your pet or another animal was accidentally overdosed or has eaten this medication by accident, contact your veterinarian or the A.S.P.C.A.’s Animal Poison Control Center at 888.426.4435.
+If you suspect your horse or another animal was overdosed accidentally or has eaten this medication inadvertently, contact your veterinarian or the A.S.P.C.A.'s Animal Poison Control Center at 888.426.4435.
 Always bring the prescription container with you when you take your pet for treatment.

 If you or someone else has accidentally ingested this medication call the National Capital Poison Center at 800.222.1222.

-Different strengths or dosage forms of itraconazole may have different storage requirements.
+Different strengths or dosage forms of itraconazole/DMSO may have different storage requirements.
 Read the labeling or ask your pharmacist for the storage requirements of the prescription you receive.